briankwest/signalwire-pom/POM.md

 The schema above defines these validation rules:

 1. A POM document is a JSON array of section objects.
-2. Each section must have either a body or bullets.
+2. Each section must have at least one of: a body, bullets, or subsections.
 3. Sections can include optional formatting properties (`numbered`, `numberedBullets`).
 4. Nested sections (subsections) are allowed and follow the same structure as top-level sections.
 5. If a title is missing in sections other than the first, it defaults to "Untitled Section".